 The Species360 Conservation Science Alliance (CSA) presents a unique opportunity for conservationists around the world to collaborate using one-of-a-kind data and professional expertise shared by Species360 members and partners to serve animal care and species conservation.
-Led by Species360 Director of Science Prof. Dalia Conde and the Species360 science team, the Alliance is intended to be a broad, open collaboration of experts focused on using data to serve animal care and conservation science.
+Led by Species360 Director of Conservation, Dr. Sandy Trautwein and the Species360 science team, the Alliance is intended to be a broad, open collaboration of experts focused on using data to serve animal care and conservation science.
 As the Alliance grows and our partnerships prove more impactful, I would like to explain the role of the CSA so you can better understand our aims, how our work can help you, and how you might work with us or support our work.

 How it began